Social Security Attorney: Residual Functional Capacity

 How can a Social Security Lawyer help?

 A Social Security lawyer can assist in the SSD claims process since they know the common reasons why claims are denied and how to avoid them.
 Many social security benefits lawyers advise that you describe your disability in terms of your residual functional capacity directly on your initial application.
-The standard procedure does not directly reference your residual functional capacity until your appeals hearing.
+The standard procedure does not directly reference your residual functional capacity until your appeals hearing with the administrative law judge.

 This means that instead of providing a general description of your diagnosis, clearly explain how your disability prevents you from completing the necessary tasks at your workplace, whether it be in a physical or mental capacity.

-If you were not working alongside social security disability lawyers during your application process, and your claim was denied, contact an attorney as soon as possible.
+If you were not working alongside social security disability lawyers when filing a disability claim during your application process, and your claim was denied, contact an attorney as soon as possible.
 They can help you restructure your claim for a higher chance of approval.
 Many people are denied following their initial application, especially if they attempted to represent themselves, so there is no reason to worry.
 Just because your initial or first few applications are denied does not mean you will never receive benefits.

-If you are located in Michigan and are ready to apply for SSD benefits or currently find yourself in the appeals process, contact Cochran, Kroll & Associates at 1-866-MICH LAW (1-866-642-4529) for a free consultation today.
+If you are located in Michigan and are ready to apply for SSD benefits or currently find yourself in the appeals process, contact Cochran, Kroll & Associates, P.C., at 1-866-MICH- LAW (1-866-779-7331) for a free evaluation of your claim.